romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

 Caveats:
 1. This project assumes that almost all spending was done with credit cards; little or negligible cash transactions were involved.
-2. Some amounts have been fabricated as I don’t want people to judge me and my spending habits!
+2. Most amounts have been fabricated as I don’t want people to judge me and my spending habits!

 ## PDF Exploration